 - Stay on schedule: If you forget to take your Effexor dose, take the dose as soon as you remember.
 If it is close to the time for your next dose, skip the dose you missed and resume your usual dosing schedule.
 Do not double the dose to catch up.
 If you are out of refills on your Effexor and have run out of medication, ask your pharmacy if they can give you an emergency supply to give you time to contact your doctor.
 Withdrawal symptoms of venlafaxine can be reduced by getting back on track with your usual dosing schedule as soon as possible.
 Consult your doctor or pharmacist if you have other questions about missing Effexor doses.

-- Taper Schedule: The duration of withdrawal symptoms varies from person to person.
-To avoid this, you should work with your doctor to taper your Effexor dose over a month or more.
+- Effexor taper schedule: The duration of withdrawal symptoms varies from person to person.
+To avoid this, you should work with your doctor to taper your Effexor dose over a month or more:

-- For short-acting venlafaxine, a sample taper includes a 75 mg dose reduction every four days and a subsequent 25 mg dose reduction every 5 to 7 days for a final dose of 25–50 mg.
+- For short-acting venlafaxine, a sample taper includes a 75 mg dose reduction every four days and a subsequent 25 mg dose reduction every five to seven days for a final dose of 25–50 mg.
 Generally, the drug can be discontinued at that time.